 A recipe for a carrot cake was one of my first cake recipes on the blog.
 It took me so many tries to arrive at the perfect ratios that I remember having a bit of an embarrassing breakdown and seriously doubting my cooking skills.
 This stupid cake reduced me to a sobbing mess crouched down on my kitchen floor.

-As I am a firm believer in not re-inventing the wheel, this recipe is based on my original recipe except that I’ve made this one gluten-free and also improved and simplified my cashew frosting.
+As I am a firm believer in not re-inventing the wheel, this recipe is based on my original recipe except that I’ve made this one gluten-free (plus simplifed the recipe in the process) and also improved and simplified my cashew frosting.
 This frosting is smooth and creamy.
 It does not include any added oil or agar agar, neither does it require a powerful blender thanks to two simple tricks that my very average blender has forced me to come up with.

 This cake has a fair amount of spice in it, it’s a bit of a cross between a carrot cake and a bunch of gingerbread cookies.
 I personally love that but if you are not that keen on spices, simply dial them down a bit or skip most of them, cinnamon is a must in a carrot cake though, surely!?